mwolson/resume/markdown/resume.md

 :    **Messenger Web App:** Improved website page load performance, GitHub Actions build pipeline performance, and responsiveness under load.
 Key technologies: TypeScript, React, MobX, Redux ToolKit (RTK), SCSS, Playwright, npm.
 :    **Electron Desktop App**: Wrote a TypeScript Electron app to allow the Messenger website to run with additional functionality such as native OS notifications for incoming messages and alerts.
 Extended 5+ npm libraries to provide early support for a new version of Electron.
 :    **AWS Cloudfront Node.js Lambda:** Terraform deployment with sophisticated routing and support for rolling deployments of the Messenger website to 4 US regions - classifying by groups of US states - as well as the company's only unit testing and integration testing of a single layer of infrastructure.
 :    **Customer Support:** Interfaced with a 1MM+ ARR customer to solve complex responsiveness problems with the Messenger app, providing a multi-stage plan along with presenting timely updates as the work progressed.
-Result: Customer was impressed and retained their subscription.
+Result: The customer was impressed and retained their subscription.

 Sr. Manager:
 :    **Upleveling:** Mentored engineers and guided them towards achieving their goals, facilitating career advancement.